-- Allows companies with less than 15 million in gross receipts to utilize the Credits against payroll tax; currently only companies with less than five million in gross receipts are eligible.
+- Allows companies with less than $15M in gross receipts to utilize the Credits against social security tax; currently only companies with less than $5M in gross receipts are eligible.

 - Increases the period that startups can elect the payroll tax offset from five to eight years.

 - Establishes the first year of eligibility as the earlier of the first year the election is made, or the first year in which revenue exceeds $25,000.

 - Increases the value of the alternative simplified credit for qualified small businesses by up to 67%.

 - Rolls back limitations imposed on IRC Section 174 by the Tax Cuts and Jobs Act of 2017, which stipulates that beginning in 2022, companies must spread the deduction over a five-year period.

 The R&D Tax Credit (formally known as the Credit for Increasing Research Activities) was enacted in 1981 to spur economic growth and innovation in the U.S. Initially slated as a two-year credit, it has been extended several times and was made permanent in 2015.
 The credit allows companies to claim qualified research expenses (QREs) for research and innovation performed in the U.S. These include employee wages, raw materials and supplies, computer rental/cloud storage costs, and third-party contractor expenses.
 The credit has been instrumental in allowing companies to offset their tax burden and use that money to reinvest in growth and further innovation.
 For a full overview of the R&D Tax Credit, see our FAQs.

 Increasing the Payroll Tax Credit and Other Benefits